markremmey/sdp-workshop/README.md

-# sdp-workshop
+# Overview

-This repo will track all files required for the Microsoft SDP workshop
+This Github Repo contains all the files and code required to execute 2023 Microsoft SDP Workshop.